Africa United (2010 film): Synopsis

 During the night, in which the gang sleep outside a wildlife reserve and Dudu and Fabrice compare footballers to animals, Dudu develops TB and in the morning he is rushed to a local mission hospital.
 There is a school attached to the hospital, and a school teacher (Leleti Khumalo) notices Beatrice's intelligence and offers her a place at the school to study for free.
-The doctor soon explains that, although the medical team have been able to stabilise Dudu's tuberculosis, he has a low CD4 T-cell count (i.e. he is HIV-positive) and needs medication that is out of stock and won't be available for another three days.
-It is only now the others realise Dudu is HIV positive.
+The doctor soon explains that, although the medical team have been able to stabilise Dudu's tuberculosis, he has a low CD4 T-cell count (i.e. he is HIV-positive) and needs medication that won't be available for another three days.
 However, Dudu decides to persevere on the journey and to continues with Fabrice, George and Celeste towards the stadium: Beatrice decides to stay behind at the school to have an education and so try to fulfill her dream of becoming a doctor and maybe find a cure for AIDS for Dudu's sake.

-The team arrive at the border with South Africa, where an official insists that they are nothing but refugees.
+The team arrive at the border with South Africa, where an official insists that they are refugees.
 The security guards take Dudu's ball but again the team works together to retrieve it.
 Fabrice's football skills impress the guards, who then agree to rush the children to Soccer City in Johannesburg for the Cup.
 Dudu falls ill again and is rushed to the medical facility at the stadium, where he completes his fictional story by saying Fabrice carries the ball 'God gave to the people of Africa'.
 Except for Dudu, the team carry the ball off into the now roaring crowd.

 At the end, Dudu is seen walking off into a light at the end of the Soccer city stadium tunnel, carrying his briefcase & custom-made ball suggesting that he has died of HIV–AIDS.
 The song in the end credits is a rendition of Bob Marley's One Love/People Get Ready.